-- Battery systems used for the emergency power source shall be contained in a NEMA 3R or higher-rated cabinet, IP65-type waterproof cabinet or equivalent. - 3.
-Equipment shall have FCC or other radio licensing authority certification and be suitable for public safety use prior to installation. - 4.
-Where a donor antenna exists, isolation shall be maintained between the donor antenna and all inside antennas to not less than 20dB greater than the system gain under all operating conditions. - Bi-Directional Amplifiers (BDAs) used in emergency responder radio coverage systems shall have be fitted with anti-oscillation circuitry and per-channel AGC oscillation prevention. - The installation of amplification systems or systems that operate on or provide the means to cause interference on any emergency responder radio coverage networks shall be coordinated and approved by the fire code official Public Safety Radio System Operator. - 7.
-Unless otherwise approved by the Public Safety Radio System Operator, only channelized signal boosters shall be permitted. - Exception: Broadband BDA's may be utilized when specifically authorized in writing by the Public Safety Radio System Operator.
+- 2. Battery systems used for the emergency power source shall be contained in a NEMA 3R or higher-rated cabinet, IP65-type waterproof cabinet or equivalent. - 3.
+Equipment shall have FCC or other radio licensing authority certification and be suitable for public safety use prior to installation.

+- 4. Where a donor antenna exists, isolation shall be maintained between the donor antenna and all inside antennas to not less than 20dB greater than the system gain under all operating conditions. - Bi-Directional Amplifiers (BDAs) used in emergency responder radio coverage systems shall be fitted with anti-oscillation circuitry and perchannel AGC. - 6.
+The installation of amplification systems or systems that operate on or provide the means to cause interference on any emergency responder radio coverage networks shall be coordinated and approved by the Public Safety Radio System Operator. - 7.
+Unless otherwise approved by the Public Safety Radio System Operator, only channelized signal boosters shall be permitted.

+Exception: Broadband BDA's may be utilized when specifically authorized in writing by the Public Safety Radio System Operator.